 Why did you choose pulp fibres?

-Sommer: The key challenge was that fibres cannot be treated like wood.
-Wooden profiles already exist, but cellulose behaves very differently as a material.
-We therefore had to develop a geometry that provides structural stability, design layered configurations, and use fastening methods that result in a load-bearing component.
-It took numerous iterations before we arrived at a profile that meets the requirements of drywall construction.
+Michael Sommer: The biggest challenge was that we couldn’t treat the fibers the same way we treat wood.
+Wood profiles already exist, but cellulose is a material all its own.
+So we had to develop a geometry that provides stability to the fibers; we had to design layered structures and use fasteners that result in a load-bearing component.
+It was only after many trials that we developed a profile that meets the requirements of drywall construction.

 Can you give an example of these challenges?

-Sommer: Moisture was a classic issue.
-Fibres are hygroscopic - they absorb water.
-We had to ensure that the profile would retain its shape and structural performance even under real construction site conditions.
-This required intensive laboratory testing, adjustments in production, and continuous collaboration with research institutions.
+Michael Sommer: Moisture was a classic challenge.
+Fibers are hygroscopic; they absorb water.
+So we had to ensure that the profile would retain its shape and load-bearing capacity even under construction site conditions.
+That meant intensive laboratory testing, adjustments during production, and ongoing feedback from research institutions.

-Ridder: Another major aspect was standardisation.
-Drywall profiles are clearly regulated in Germany.
-Introducing a completely new material means demonstrating that it meets - or exceeds - the same requirements.
-Fire resistance, load-bearing capacity, and workability all had to be thoroughly tested before we could obtain general building authority approval.
+Andreas Ridder: Another issue was standardization.
+Drywall profiles are clearly defined in Germany.
+If you suddenly introduce a completely different material, you have to prove that it meets—or exceeds—the same requirements.
+Fire safety, load-bearing capacity, workability: All of these aspects were tested before we could take the step toward obtaining general building authority approval.

 How did a single profile evolve into a complete system?

-Sommer: This led to the development of the SORIWA Multi-System.
-We created a connector that enables frame construction without conventional U-tracks, and we designed a core component for high-load areas such as door openings.
-The result is a fully steel-free stud framework.
-This system approach marked a decisive step forward.
+Michael Sommer: That’s how the Multi-System came about.
+We developed a connector that allows for the frame construction without using traditional UW profiles.
+And we designed the core, which is used in high-stress areas such as door openings.
+The result is a completely steel-free stud frame.
+This system concept was a decisive step.

 What kind of feedback have you received in practice?

-Sommer: At first, there was naturally some skepticism.
-Many tradespeople found it hard to imagine that fibres could replace steel.
-But as soon as they handled the material themselves, perceptions changed.
-The profiles are lighter, can be processed using standard tools, and have no sharp edges - these are clear advantages on site.
+Michael Sommer: At first, of course, there was skepticism.
+Many tradespeople couldn’t imagine that fibers could replace steel.
+But as soon as they held the material in their hands, their perspective changed.
+The profiles are lighter, they can be worked with standard tools, and there are no sharp edges—that’s what makes the difference in practice.

 You speak about the “green wall.”
 What does this vision entail?

-Ridder: With the SORIWA Multi-System, we’ve taken a major step - but our ambitions go further.
-Our goal is to develop a wall system in which not only the profiles but all components are fully recyclable, including boards and insulation materials.
+Andreas Ridder: We’ve taken a big step forward with the Multi-System.
+But we’ve set our sights even higher.
+We want to create a wall in which not only the profiles but all components are recyclable—right down to the panels and insulation materials.

-Sommer: We call this the “green wall.”
-The goal is for an entire interior wall to be made in the future from materials that can be recycled.
-Our Multi Profile is the first building block toward that goal.
-What’s crucial for us is that these new materials must not be significantly more expensive than today’s standard products, and they must be able to be installed using the same tools and techniques.
+Michael Sommer: We call this the “green wall.”
+The goal is for an entire interior wall to consist, in the future, of materials that can be returned to the cycle.
+Our Multi Profil is the first building block toward that goal.
+What’s crucial for us is that these new materials must not be significantly more expensive than today’s standard products, and they must be able to be installed using the same tools and procedures.
 We want to develop systems that are ecologically sustainable without becoming a cost or labor burden for designers and tradespeople.
-Our vision is a construction method that is economical, practical, and at the same time recyclable - moving away from the linear “raw materials in, waste out” model toward a closed material cycle.
+Our vision is a construction method that is economical, practical, and at the same time circular—moving away from the linear “raw materials in, waste out” model toward a closed-loop material cycle.

 Looking back, what was the most important moment in your development?

-Ridder: For me, it was the moment we received official building approval.
-That made it clear: this is not just a vision, but an approved construction product ready for real-world application.
+Andreas Ridder: For me, it was the moment the building code approval was granted.
+That made it clear: It’s not just a vision, but an approved building product that can be used in practice.

 And what about the future?

-Ridder: We’re just getting started.
-The SORIWA Multi-System is just the beginning but development continues – with new components, research partners, and pilot projects.
+Andreas Ridder: We’re just getting started.
+The multi-system is a foundation.
+But development continues—with new components, research partners, and pilot projects.
 We want to show that resource-efficient construction isn’t a compromise, but a step forward.

-Sommer: And we want to give tradespeople, planners, and architects a tool that allows them to apply these innovations immediately in practice.
+Michael Sommer: And we want to give tradespeople, planners, and architects a tool that will allow them to put this progress into practice right away.
 That is what drives us.